 China Sets Modest Growth Target as Economic Risks Persist

-(Bloomberg) -- China set a modest economic growth target for the year, a sign the nation’s top leaders are still concerned about the country’s recovery, given weak consumer confidence, declining exports and a housing market still under pressure.
+(Bloomberg) -- China set a modest economic growth target of around 5% for the year, a sign the nation’s top leaders are still concerned about the recovery, given weak consumer confidence, declining exports and a housing market still under pressure.

 Most Read from Bloomberg